iterative/cml/README.md

 ### CML Functions

-CML provides a number of helper functions to help package outputs from ML workflows, such as numeric data and data vizualizations about model performance, into a CML report.
+CML provides a number of helper functions to help package the outputs of ML workflows (including numeric data and visualizations about model performance) into a CML report.

 Below is a table of CML functions for writing markdown reports and delivering